alyburks/Artist-Compare/Artist-Compare/about.md

 The application was written using a combination of R, Shiny, Plotly, and CSS, while collaboration was managed by Git and GitHub.

+You can view the repository on GitHub [here](https://github.com/alyburks/Artist-Compare).

 Thank you.